cladhunter/cladhunter.ai/cloudflare/README.md

 VITE_API_BASE_URL=https://cladhunter-api.yourdomain.workers.dev/make-server-0f597298
 ```

 The existing React hooks (`useApi`, `useUserData`, etc.) will automatically start using the worker once the environment variable is provided.
+When the worker is mounted under the same domain as your Pages app, the frontend now falls back to `${window.location.origin}/make-server-0f597298` so deployments without the variable no longer fail hard.
+Still, define `VITE_API_BASE_URL` whenever the API lives on a different domain to avoid cross-origin issues.

-> Since the Supabase fallback has been removed, omitting `VITE_API_BASE_URL` in production will break the app intentionally.
-This guarantees that all reads and writes happen against the D1 database you control.
-For local development the frontend defaults to `http://127.0.0.1:8787/make-server-0f597298` so you can run `wrangler dev` without additional configuration.
+> Since the Supabase fallback has been removed, the app only ever talks to your Cloudflare worker.
+In production it will attempt the same-origin route if `VITE_API_BASE_URL` is missing, while local development continues to default to `http://127.0.0.1:8787/make-server-0f597298` so you can run `wrangler dev` without additional configuration.